mlesniak/order-stock-services/README.md

 }
 ```

-By querying the stock service we can check that the corresponding quantites are still sound, i.e. the failed request did not change existing stock quantities:
+By querying the stock service we can check that the corresponding quantities are still sound, i.e. the failed request did not change existing stock quantities:
 ```bash
 $ http :8080/stock/1
 HTTP/1.1 200